teamed/teamed.io/landing-pages/stop-hiring-programmers.md

 to do things right &mdash; he wants to please his boss, which is, in most cases, not the same.

-Forth, you're afraid to fire him becuase you will lose a knowledge expert and who knows what will happen to the product.
+Forth, you're afraid to fire him because you will lose a knowledge expert and who knows what will happen to the product.
 You have to pay him and hope for the best. **He controls you**, not the other way around.